 We Are Family

-In the wake of the June 2016 massacre at Pulse Nightclub in Orlando, Florida, the deadliest mass shooting in American history, "We Are Family" examines the acceptance of violence and recovery process a community goes through after a mass shooting in America.
+In the wake of the deadliest mass shooting in American history on June 12, 2016 at Pulse Nightclub in Orlando, Florida "We Are Family" examines the acceptance of violence and recovery process a community goes through after a mass shooting in America.
 It aims to create an understanding of a community overwhelmed by grief, address the idea of what Americans have accepted as normal in our culture and elevate consciousness about the damaging legacy we are leaving future generations.

 Newlyweds JT and Jenica Karol